-Campus Safety and Security and Compliance with the Jeanne Clery Disclosure Act reauthorization of the Violence Against Women Act of 2013, which expanded the Clery Act's definition of sexual assault crimes (forcible and non-forcible) to include domestic violence, dating violence, and stalking.
+Originally known as the Campus Security Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities to disclose information about crime on and around their campuses.
+St. Augustine College complies with the Jeanne Clery Act and also with the reauthorization of the Violence Against Women Act of 2013, which expanded the Clery Act's definition of sexual assault crimes (forcible and non-forcible) to include domestic violence, dating violence, and stalking.
 St. Augustine College collects information to provide institutional safety policies and crime statistics to its students and the overall College community.
 Further information about the annual crime statistics is available through the Office of Student Services, which relies on Facilities Management to timely collect this information from the police precincts our campuses are located within.